Molten-salt reactor: United States

 Idaho National Laboratory designed a molten-salt-cooled, molten-salt-fuelled reactor with a prospective output of 1000 MW_{e}.

 Kirk Sorensen, former NASA scientist and chief nuclear technologist at Teledyne Brown Engineering, is a long-time promoter of the thorium fuel cycle, coining the term liquid fluoride thorium reactor.
-In 2011, Sorensen founded Flibe Energy, a company aimed at developing 20–50 MW LFTR reactor designs to power military bases.
-(It is easier to approve novel military designs than civilian power station designs in the US nuclear regulatory environment).
+In 2011, Sorensen founded Flibe Energy.

 Transatomic Power pursued what it termed a waste-annihilating molten-salt reactor (WAMSR), intended to consume existing spent nuclear fuel, from 2011 until ceasing operation in 2018 and open-sourcing their research.

 In January 2016, the United States Department of Energy announced a $80m award fund to develop Generation IV reactor designs.
 One of the two beneficiaries, Southern Company will use the funding to develop a molten chloride fast reactor (MCFR), a type of MSR developed earlier by British scientists.

 In 2021, Tennessee Valley Authority (TVA) and Kairos Power announced a TRISO-fueled, low-pressure fluoride salt-cooled 140 MWe test reactor to be built in Oak Ridge, Tennessee.
 A construction permit for the project was issued by the US Nuclear Regulatory Commission (NRC) in 2023.
 The design is expected to operate at 45% efficiency.
 The outlet temperature is 650 C. The main steam pressure is 19 MPa.
 The reactor structure is 316 stainless steel.
 The fuel is enriched to 19.75%.
 Loss-of-power cooling is passive.
 In February 2024 DOE and Kairos Power signed a $303M Technology Investment Agreement to support the design, construction, and commissioning of the reactor.
 The company is to receive fixed payments upon completing project milestones.

 Also in 2021, Southern Company, in collaboration with TerraPower and the U.S. Department of Energy announced plans to build the Molten Chloride Reactor Experiment, the first fast-spectrum salt reactor at the Idaho National Laboratory.

 Abilene Christian University (ACU) has applied to the NRC for a construction licence for a 1MWt molten-salt research reactor (MSRR), to be built on its campus in Abilene, Texas, as part of the Nuclear Energy eXperimental Testing (NEXT) laboratory.
 ACU plans for the MSRR to achieve criticality by December 2025.
+ACU received the FLiB salt for the reactor in September 2026.